brucefan1983/GPUMD/README.md

 # Compile GPUMD

-* To compile GPUMD, one just needs to go to the *src* directory and type *make*. one may want to first do *make clean*.
-When the compilation finishes, an excitable named *gpumd* will be generated in the *src* directory.
-See the manual in the * doc * directory for details.
+* To compile GPUMD, one just needs to go to the "src" directory and type "make". one may want to first do "make clean".
+When the compilation finishes, an excitable named "gpumd" will be generated in the "src" directory.
+See the manual in the "doc" directory for details.

+# Run GPUMD

+* Take the first example in the "examples" director for example, one can use the following command to run it:
+  * src/gpumd < examples/input1.txt

 # Citations